notesbytom/notesbytom/tech_notes/mrtg.md

 # Use `firewall-cmd` to `--add-service=https` or similar (both `--permanent` and runtime)
 ```

+## Troubleshooting

+The RHEL/CentOS compatible systemctl service daemon logs to `/var/log/messages` by default.
+* Grep for "mrtg"

 ## Adding Items to the MRTG Configuration

 * Use `cfgmaker` to generate an isolated sample configuration against your target device.